godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 			- Combination Affinity Specialist
 				- 3 affinities; 1 combination affinity and its components
 				- Strong-to-masterful user.
-				- Immune to combo AND components.
+				- Immune to combo AND its components.
-				- Dire weakness to opposite
+				- Dire Weakness to opposite combo AND its components.